N0E-P/NFT_detector/README.md

    Now, feel free to create text and vocal channels only for members with the ```NFT owner``` role.

+<h1>How to start the bot:</h1>
+1. Go on replit.com and add this repo.

+2. Paste theses 2 commands in the shell:

+       npm install moralis

+       npm init -y && npm i --save-dev node@16 && npm config set prefix=$(pwd)/node_modules/node && export PATH=$(pwd)/node_modules/node/bin:$PATH

+4. Add a secret environment variable named "token" with the password of your discord bot, in replit.

+6. Click the run button.

+7. Then, if you've not done it yet, make sure this bot stay online by going on uptimerobot.com and by pasting the https address of the bot.

 **Thank you for using NFT detector!** :grin::thumbsup:

 ```Created by N0E-P```